-What Type of Consumer Should Use a Prepaid Credit Card?
+What Type of Consumer Should Use A Prepaid Credit Card?

-As prepaid credit cards aren’t really considered credit cards (just debit-style cards issued by credit card companies) consumers with poor credit are one of the key groups that they’re advertised towards.
+As prepaid credit cards aren’t really considered credit cards, just debit-style cards issued by credit card companies.
+Consumers with poor credit or no credit at all, are a key group that these cards are advertised towards.
 So, if you happen to have a low credit score and are having trouble getting approved for a normal credit card, prepaid cards might be the right choice for you.